-In August 2017, the Group launched the Existing EMTN Programme, offering a retail-eligible asset-backed investment solution through bonds that are traded on London Stock Exchange's order book for retail bonds and are eligible for ISAs and SIPPs.
+In August 2017, the Group launched the 2017 EMTN Programme, offering a retail-eligible asset-backed investment solution through bonds that are traded on London Stock Exchange's order book for retail bonds and are eligible for ISAs and SIPPs.
 It was the first, and remains the only, UK FinTech to access this market.
-To date, two series of Listed Bonds have been issued: the 2022 Bonds and the 2023 Bonds.
-The 2022 Bonds mature and fall to be repaid on 10 August 2022 and the 2023 Bonds mature and fall to be repaid on 6 October 2023.
+To date, two series of Listed Bonds have been issued under the 2017 EMTN Programme: the 2022 Bonds and the 2023 Bonds.
+The 2022 Bonds matured and were repaid on 10 August 2022, with the 2023 Bonds due to mature and be repaid on 6 October 2023.